cambridge-cares/TheWorldAvatar/Agents/RenewableEnergyAgents/MetOfficeWindSensorAgent/README.md

 * wind_sensor_instantiation.py: This script instantiates wind sensor-generated time series data attached to geospatial reference within the KG using the [TimeSeriesClient].

 * wind_sensor_query.py: This script queries the KG and visualises the wind data using the Digital Twin Visualisation Framework ([DTVF]).
 To interact with the [TheWorldAvatar] (TWA) code base (mainly) written in Java, the [py4jps] Python wrapper is used.

+Note: Running any python file available here will require the use of the agent folder.
+For example, to run wind_sensor_instantiation.py use the following command:
+         python -m MetOfficeWindSensorAgent.wind_sensor_instantiation